 General.
 Delaware municipalities are permitted under Delaware law to own and operate municipal electric utilities.
 In addition, Chapter 13 of Title 22 of the Delaware Code permits the creation of joint action municipal electric companies by any combination of local municipalities.
-This section of the Delaware Code also allows municipalities to enter into purchase agreements with joint action municipal electric companies containing provisions obligating the municipality to pay for power irrespective of whether energy is produced or delivered to the municipality or whether any project contemplated by any such agreement is completed, operable or operating and to be obligated for and entitled to the use of, proportionately, the power and energy to be purchased by a defaulting municipality.
+The Delaware Code also allows municipalities to enter into purchase agreements with joint action municipal electric companies containing provisions obligating the municipality to pay for power irrespective of whether energy is produced or delivered to the municipality or whether any project contemplated by any such agreement is completed, operable or operating.
+Delaware law further provides that such purchase agreements among the contracting municipalities may contain provisions requiring each participant to accept and pay for and be entitled to the use of, on a proportional basis, the power and energy that was to have been purchased by another contracting municipality in the event of a default by such other contracting municipality.

-The Delaware electric industry is comprised of one investor-owned utility (Delmarva Power & Light), one rural electric cooperative (the Delaware Electric Cooperative or "DEC") and one joint action municipal electric company (DEMEC).
-The Delaware Public Service Commission (the "DEPSC") has regulatory authority over the investor-owned utility, but the DEPSC has no supervision over the rates of DEMEC, the Delaware Electric Cooperative, or the municipal electric utilities.
-Within their established service areas, the municipal electric utilities (which comprise DEMEC) and the Delaware Electric Cooperative have exclusive jurisdiction to establish electric rates.
+The Delaware electric industry is comprised of one investor-owned utility (Delmarva Power & Light Company, a subsidiary of Exelon Corporation), one rural electric cooperative (the Delaware Electric Cooperative or "DEC") and one joint action municipal electric company formed by the major municipalities in Delaware that operate their own municipal electric utilities (DEMEC).
+The Delaware Public Service Commission (the "DEPSC") has regulatory authority over the investor-owned utility, but the DEPSC has no supervision or regulatory authority over the rates of DEMEC, the municipal electric utilities that comprise DEMEC or the Delaware Electric Cooperative.
+Within their established service areas, the Delaware Electric Cooperative and the municipal electric utilities that comprise DEMEC have exclusive jurisdiction to establish electric rates